STEP 1 – Say Hello

 Some dads take this too literally; studying the invite list and evaluating who’s worth a namecheck.
 The trouble with this is once you start mentioning certain people, others wonder why they’re not worthy.

-It’s especially dangerous if you start mentioning elderly family members without properly considering the groom’s side of the family (NB – even if your son-in-law says there’s no one of extra special significance, his mum might disagree).
+It’s especially dangerous if you start mentioning elderly family members without properly considering your daughter’s partner’s side of the family too.

 The best advice is to keep your welcome heartfelt but inclusive & concise.

-And of course, remember, it’s actually the groom’s job to thank people.
+And of course, remember, it’s actually the newlywed’s job to thank people.